heremaps/here-sdk-examples/examples/latest/navigate/android/Java/HERESDKUnits/here-sdk-units-mapswitcher/README.md

 - Copy `here-sdk-units-core-release-v[version].aar` into your example app's lib folder.
 - Copy `here-sdk-units-mapswitcher-release-v[version].aar` into your example app's lib folder.

+Make sure to sync the project now with your Gradle files.

-2. Add the unit to your layout file.
+2. Add the unit to your app's layout file.
 To position it in the bottom-left corner, use:

 ```
     <com.here.sdk.units.mapswitcher.MapSwitcherView